github/docs/content/osmand/map/online-raster-maps.md

 ## Installation
 ### Installation with URL
 Online maps can be added with a special link.
-Click to this link and choose OsmAnd for opening.:
+Click to this link and choose OsmAnd for opening:

 http://osmand.net/add-tile-source?name=TEST&url_template=http://h0.ortho.tiles.virtualearth.net/tiles/h{q}.jpg?g=45&min_zoom=19max_zoom=20